Full Fibre wonderland

 Position

-The Head of Design wanted to to see how far the current brand could be pushed.
+• Head of Design wanted to see how far the current new-brand (which consisted of a few colours and a font) could be pushed

 Problem

-No UX was provided, this was purely a visual exercise.
+• No UX was provided, this was meant to be a purely visual exercise

 Possibilities

-To be able to assess its success criteria, we needed a UX structure.
+• To be able to assess its success criteria, we needed a UX structure based on how the page was to be used and what people wanted from it.
 I requested that we speak to stakeholders and the Research team.
-Furthermore, to ensure the page structure was right, I created a ‘page narrative’ breakdown, identifying what each section did whilst ensuring all information, visual and copy, matched user and business needs efficiently, with zero waffle.
+Furthermore, to ensure the page structure was right, I firstly created a brief and, then a ‘page narrative’ breakdown, identifying what each section did whilst ensuring all information, visual and copy matched user and business needs efficiently, with zero waffle

 • Identify Primary, Secondary and Tertiary user needs